Dir. Holly Dale

 Starring Gordon Currie, Justin Louis, Helene Clarkson, David Cronenberg

 BLOOD AND DONUTS is a well-meaning little Indie horror/comedy out of the 90s, which is pretty much shorthand for saying it’s ambitious but full of stilted, forced wannabe-Tarantino dialogue and filmmaking which ranges from adorably inept to unwatchable.
 As discussed previously, the 90’s were indie filmmaking’s awkward teenage years, as wannabe auteurs took inspiration from Tarantino and Kevin Smith, got together some local actors and a few hundred bucks, and made their ambitious dream projects that the studios would have laughed out of the room.
-No one had the heart to tell them that although they could be the next Tarantino or Smith, in reality they wouldn’t be.
+They could be the next Tarantino or Smith!
+Of course, they wouldn't be, oh God, not at all, not even close.
+But no one had the heart to tell them that.
 So stuff like this got made.

 |Jennifer Connolly called from 1987, she wants her eyebrows back.|